itow0001/goephor/README.md

       Management of runtime environment

-**note** This is passed to each of the plugins when the action obj is initialized Its contained within the action_manager.
+**note:** This is passed to each of the plugins when the action obj is initialized Its contained within the action_manager.

  ***def __init__***